HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

     The output displays a successful execution.
 If not, check /tmp/ExportReleaseResults_ImportResult.xml for errors.

-13. Update the WCM content in the HCL Portal server instance:
+13. Update the WCM content in the HCL DX server instance:

     ```
     /opt/HCL/wp_profile/ConfigEngine/ConfigEngine.sh update-wcm -DWasPassword=<your WAS admin user password> -DPortalAdminPwd=<your DX admin user password>